Are you under 6 feet tall with dreams of one day throwing down your first dunk?

 If you are “vertically challenged” and want to learn how to dunk then hopefully this post will inspire you enough to keep your dream of dunking alive.

 There are many short people out there who have achieved the elusive slam dunk (check out these inspirational stories of people who taught themselves to dunk).

 There is no reason why you can’t be next.

 A higher vertical leap is very achievable.

-With a little hard work you too can rise up like the following 5 NBA “vert freaks”.
+With a little hard work you too can increase your vertical jump height and rise up like the following 5 NBA “vert freaks”.